zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Conrad says, “Quentin would be a horrible manager.
 What about Jemima?”
 “She’s popular with nearly everybody in the office, ” Conrad says.
 Bianca says, “I suppose Jemima would be a bearable option.”
 When we  say something is “bearable” (bearable) we mean it would not be too d ifficult.
 It would not be too awful, but it wouldn’t be very good, either.

 Bianca says that Jemima “likes to collaborate and o ften consults with other people to get their feedback.”
 “To collaborate” mea ns to work with other people in order to get something done.
 “To consult” (consult)  means to ask other people’s opinions, to get other people to tell you what they  think.
 “To get feedback” (feedback) is to get the opinions and reactions fro m other people.
 It’s similar to “consult.”
 “Consult,” however, has some other meani ngs in English which we won’t talk about here, but here it simply means to ask other people for their opinion.
-Bianca is saying that Jemima is the kind o f person that would collaborate, consult, and get people’s feedback.
+Bianca is saying that Jemima is the kind of person that would collaborate, consult, and get people’s feedback.

 She says, however, “I’m backing a different horse, one that would be ideal.”
 “To back (back) a different horse” is an expression tha t means to support a different person or a different idea – to hope that someone e lse wins or something else is adopted or is successful.
 The verb “to back” means to support, usually by giving money to someone or doing something to help that pe rson win.
 We can talk about people who invest in a new company “backing” the company.
 They are supporting the company by giving the company money.